Debt Camel

 Unless you are sure your financial problems will be over soon, think about life without the car:

 Facing a financial crisis, you may have to put up with some inconvenience.
-Getting rid of a car won’t just save on the car finance – the petrol, servicing, car tax and insurance costs also mount up.
+Getting rid of a car will also save on petrol, MOT & servicing, car tax, insurance and parking costs.

 Obviously, if you are close to the end of a HP contract, you don’t want to hand it back as you are close to owning it.